skupperproject/vanflow-specification/README.md

 | destPort | Port for the listener socket
 | protocol | The protocol for the listener socket (i.e. TCP, HTTP, etc.)
 | address | The VAN address for encapsulated socket traffic
-| flowCountL4 | Number of layer-4 flows established through this listener
+| flowCountL4 | Deprecated.
+Number of layer-4 flows established through this listener
-| flowRateL4 | The rate of layer-4 flow establishment through this listener (in flows/sec)
+| flowRateL4 | Deprecated.
+The rate of layer-4 flow establishment through this listener (in flows/sec)
-| flowCountL7 | Number of layer-7 flows through this listener
+| flowCountL7 | Deprecated.
+Number of layer-7 flows through this listener
-| flowRateL7 | The rate of layer-7 flow creation through this listener
+| flowRateL7 | Deprecated.
+The rate of layer-7 flow creation through this listener

 ### CONNECTOR